-For readers not familiar with the format — and it is four years since the event last ran — the overall result is based on the aggregate time of all three approximately 45-minute races.
-Consistency is very definitely the key word, and indeed in one category the overall winner was someone who hadn’t actually finished first in any of the three qualifying races.
-Just to add to the fun you can you can nominate one, two, three or even four drivers.
+For readers not familiar with the format - and it is four years since the event last ran - the overall result is based on the aggregate time of all three approximately 45-minute races.
+Consistency is very definitely the key word, and indeed in one category the overall winner was someone who hadn't actually finished first in any of the three qualifying races.
+Just to add to the fun you can nominate one, two, three or even four drivers.

 Kaldauer Höhe 11-13, 51491 Overath